NetBSDfr/bsddialog/README.md

- infobox (do not clear the screen), msgbox, yesno (dialog renames "yes/no" -> "ok/cancel" with --extra-button --help-button). checklist, radiolist, menu, mixedlist, treeview, textbox and mixedgauge.
+ infobox (do not clear the screen), msgbox, yesno (dialog renames "yes/no" -> "ok/cancel" with --extra-button --help-button). checklist, radiolist, menu, mixedlist, treeview, textbox, mixedgauge and datebox.

 ## TODO